-Social Security Death Master File has been added to your bookmarks.
+Social Security Death Master File has been saved

 Social Security Death Master File

 The current landscape of cybersecurity threats and fraudulent activity has driven the US federal government to place new controls on organizations requiring access to the Limited Access Master Death File (LAMDF).
 The addition of an assessment by an independent third party presents new challenges and possible pitfalls to those entities using the Social Security Death Master File.